-- (h) Hearing Moderator means the person designated by the Director to moderate a public hearing under Subpart 2 or Subpart 4 of these regulations. - (i) Hearing Official means the person designated by the Director to be in charge of and issue decisions at adjudicatory hearings on administrative actions. - (j) Navajo Nation EPA or NNEPA means the Navajo Nation Environmental Protection Agency. - (k) Permit means an authorization, license, or equivalent control document issued by NNEPA to implement the applicable Act and regulations.
-Any control document specifically exempted from these regulations by the applicable Act or regulations is not a permit. - (l) Person means an individual, public or private corporation, company, partnership, firm, association, the federal or state governments and any of their political subdivisions, agencies or programs, and the Navajo Nation or any other tribe and any of its political subdivisions, agencies, programs, enterprises or companies. - (m) Regional Administrator means the Regional Administrator of U.S. EPA Region 9 or the authorized representative of the Regional Administrator. - (n) Schedule of compliance means a schedule of remedial measures included in a permit, including an enforceable sequence of interim requirements (for example, actions, operations, or milestone events) leading to compliance with the applicable Act and regulations. - (o) Site means the land or water area where any facility or activity is physically located or conducted, including adjacent land used in connection with the facility or activity. - (p) State means one of the states of the United States.
+- (h) Hearing Moderator means the person designated by the Director to moderate a public hearing under Subpart 2 or Subpart 4 of these regulations. - (i) Hearing Official means the person designated by the Director within the Navajo Nation Office of Hearings and Appeals to be in charge of and issue decisions at adjudicatory hearings on administrative actions.
+The Director may designate a Hearing Official outside of the Navajo Nation Office of Hearings and Appeals, but that person must be a State-licensed attorney. - (j) Navajo Nation EPA or NNEPA means the Navajo Nation Environmental Protection Agency. - (k) Permit means an authorization, license, or equivalent control document issued by NNEPA to implement the applicable Act and regulations.
+Any control document specifically exempted from these regulations by the applicable Act or regulations is not a permit. - (I) Person means an individual, public or private corporation, company, partnership, firm, association, the federal or state governments and any of their political subdivisions, agencies or programs, and the Navajo Nation or any other tribe and any of its political subdivisions, agencies, programs, enterprises or companies. - (m) Regional Administrator means the Regional Administrator of U.S. EPA Region 9 or the authorized representative of the Regional Administrator. - (n) Schedule of compliance means a schedule of remedial measures included in a permit, including an enforceable sequence of interim requirements (for example, actions, operations, or milestone events) leading to compliance with the applicable Act and regulations. - (o) Site means the land or water area where any facility or activity is physically located or conducted, including adjacent land used in connection with the facility or activity. - (p) State means one of the states of the United States.